8 Creative Ways to Have Breakfast for Dinner

 When you’re sick, the last thing you want to do is spend hours prepping a meal.
 But instead of reaching for takeout, try having breakfast for dinner!
 So many breakfasts are designed to cook quickly with minimal effort and are packed with nutrients, too (for example, if you’re making any of the egg recipes below, a large egg contains around 6 grams of protein and is also a source of vitamins A, D, and folate).
 Bonus: You can easily reheat any leftovers for actual breakfast tomorrow.
 Try making any of these dishes—you may find you like them so much, you’re eating breakfast for dinner even when you feel just fine.

 Spinach and Egg Sweet Potato Toast: Your toaster oven isn’t just for making toast!
-Use it to quickly cook a sweet potato for this recipe, then top with spinach, an egg, and hot sauce for a fast and flavorful veggie-packed meal.
+Use it to quickly cook a sweet potato for this recipe, then top with spinach, an egg, and hot sauce for a fast and flavorful veggie-packed meal that has 8.9 grams of protein.
 Looking for something sweeter?
 Try topping the sweet potato toast with apple and gouda.

-Sheet-Pan Eggs With Spinach and Ham: This protein-packed, gluten-free meal might just be the easiest big-batch recipe ever.
+Sheet-Pan Eggs With Spinach and Ham: This protein-packed (13.8 grams of it to be exact), gluten-free meal might just be the easiest big-batch recipe ever.
 Stir together all the ingredients, pour into a sheet pan, and bake.
 In the morning, the leftovers (you will have leftovers) reheat in less than a minute.

-Salsa Scrambled Eggs: Get Taco Tuesday on the table in 10 minutes with this breakfast taco recipe.
+Salsa Scrambled Eggs: Get Taco Tuesday on the table in 10 minutes with this breakfast taco recipe that offers 17 grams of protein.
 All you need to do is stir cheese and salsa into your eggs as you scramble them, then pop the mix on top of tortillas.
 Add your favorite toppings (like hot sauce to clear your sinuses) and you’re set.

 Chocolate Banana Oatmeal: Dessert-for-breakfast-for-dinner?
 Why not!
 This oatmeal utilizes bananas and chocolate-hazelnut spread, and is ready to go in less than 10 minutes.
 The best part?
-Oats are also a good source of protein.
+Oats are also a good source of protein (this recipe totals 6.6 grams of protein).

 Herb and Onion Frittata: Chances are high you’ve got half an onion and some unused sprigs of herbs lying around in your fridge.
 All you need to do is toss them in a nonstick skillet with some eggs.
-Top with cheese, pop a slice on whole-grain toast, and you’ve got a filling meal in no time flat.
+Top with cheese, pop a slice on whole-grain toast, and you’ve got a filling meal that offers 22 grams of protein in no time flat.

 Curry Cashew Oatmeal: If you’ve never tried savory oatmeal before, add this recipe to your rotation stat.
-Simply mix curry powder, raisins, and cashews (or whatever nuts you have on hand) into cooked old-fashioned rolled oats for a delicious new-fashioned dinner.
+Simply mix curry powder, raisins, and cashews (or whatever nuts you have on hand) into cooked old-fashioned rolled oats for a delicious new-fashioned dinner that offers 8.6 grams of protein.

 Get more great health and wellness stories at EatingWell.com/Strive.